CQCL/lambeq-docs/docs/glossary.rst

     DisCoCat
         The DIStributional COmpositional CATegorical model of natural language meaning developed by Bob Coecke, Mehrnoosh Sadrzadeh and Steve Clark :cite:p:`coecke_2010`.
 The model applies a :term:`functor` :math:`F: \textrm{Grammar} \to \textrm{Meaning}` whose left-hand side is a free pregroup over a partially ordered set of basic grammar types, and the right-hand side is the category whose morphisms describe a sequence of operations that can be evaluated on a classical or quantum computer.

+    DisCoCirc
+        DIStributional COmpositional CIRCuit.
+A framework of compositional models (still at the experimental stage) with the ability to encode entire paragraphs or even documents into a quantum circuit, based on :cite:p:`coecke_2021a`.
+The generated quantum circuits capture the core semantic information of the provided text, and can be trained as a regular machine learning model.

     DisCoPy
         DIStributional COmpositional PYthon.
 A Python library for working with :term:`monoidal categories <monoidal category>` :cite:p:`de_felice_2021`.
 It includes abstractions for creating all standard :term:`quantum gates <quantum gate>` and building :term:`quantum circuits <quantum circuit>`.
 Additionally, it is equipped with many language-related features, such as support for :term:`pregroup grammars <pregroup grammar>` and :term:`functors <functor>` for implementing :term:`compositional models <compositional model>`.

+    frame
+        In ``lambeq``'s :term:`string diagrams <string diagram>`, a special type of box that can contain other boxes or frames.
+Frames are mainly used in the context of :term:`DisCoCirc` models, representing higher-level linguistic expressions.

     Frobenius algebra
         In the context of a :term:`symmetric monoidal category`, a Frobenius algebra provides morphisms :math:`\Delta: A \to A\otimes A` and :math:`\mu: A\otimes A \to A` for any object :math:`A`, satisfying certain conditions (the so-called Frobenius equations) and implementing the notion of a :term:`spider`.
 In ``lambeq`` and :term:`DisCoCat`, spiders can be used to implement :term:`rewrite rules <rewrite rule>` :cite:p:`kartsaklis_2016a,kartsaklis_2016b,sadrzadeh_2013,sadrzadeh_2014`.